Table of Contents

 How They Can Manipulate Shoppers

 They use manipulative and subliminal messages convincing us to buy products we may not need.
-Often prices even on sale days like “Black Friday” are still higher than before but they use eye-catching “50% off” signs.
-“Buy More, Pay Less” stimulates our brains into thinking we are seeing a bargain.
+Often prices even on sale days like “Black Friday” are still higher than before, but they use eye-catching “50% off” signs.
+“Buy More, Pay Less” stimulates our brains into thinking we see a bargain.

 Tom Selleck And Nellie Young

-The strategy of using experts or actors who are credible is used today.
+The strategy of using experts or actors who are credible is common.
 Tom Selleck, a trustworthy figure to many, has endorsed reverse mortgages to much success for American Advisors Group (AAG).
-In the ad, Selleck is a voice of reason about reverse mortgages are good for those who don’t have enough savings like Nellie Young.
-She is among the first to get a reverse mortgage loan in 1961 when she lost her husband.
+In the ad, Selleck is a voice of reason about reverse mortgages are suitable for those who don’t have enough savings, like Nellie Young.
+She was among the first to get a reverse mortgage loan in 1961 when she lost her husband.
 He makes us care about Nellie and others in a similar situation.

 Reverse mortgages are loans that enable homeowners, usually at retirement age, to tap into the equity in their homes.
 There is little discussion in the ad regarding the downside of the upfront costs, variable interest costs, and lack of tax deductibility on interest paid.
 A significant downside of reverse mortgages is the lowering of the value of your home as an asset.
 Selleck’s emotional promotion of reverse mortgage must be accompanied by an understanding of the drawbacks for those considering this loan.

 Many ads contain emotional messages to build brands.
-Through nice storytelling, music, and entertainment, we can get sucked into the sales pitch unknowingly.
+Through excellent storytelling, music, and entertainment, we can get sucked into the sales pitch unknowingly.
 Even using words like “Last Chance” may create that fear of missing out or FOMO.
-Many times I am in a rush scrolling for a specific email but I see that message or “Time is running out” and I stop to stare at it before I remind myself that I am in a hurry.
+I am often in a rush scrolling for a specific email but I see that message or “Time is running out” and I stop to stare at it before I remind myself that I am in a hurry.

-Have you ever bought clothes you didn’t need but saw it on someone else in the ad and buy it?
-I have and I am sorry to admit it.
-This is a self-deception buy when you can visualize it with the hope it will look as good on you.
-It doesn’t and you later realize it wasn’t you so you stop wearing this new garment.
+Have you ever bought clothes you didn’t need but saw it on someone else in the ad and bought it?
+I have, and I am sorry to admit it.
+This is a self-deception buy when you can visualize it with the hope it will look as good on you, and it doesn’t, and you later realize it wasn’t you, so you stop wearing this new garment.
 Hopefully, as it is barely worn you can give it away to stop who will appreciate it.

 Overspending Due To Irrational Decisions

-Marketing strategies, if successful, may lead to consumers being profitable customers and happy being so.
-For many consumers that will lead to overspending because of irrational decision-making.
-They nudge us to buy even if we don’t need it.
-Nudge marketing is used to influence consumers’ decisions towards certain options.
-It refers to deliberately manipulating our choices and stimulating purchases also known as higher sales for their business.
+Marketing strategies, if successful, may lead to consumers being profitable customers and happy being so for many consumers that will lead to overspending because of irrational decision-making.
+They nudge us to buy it even if we don’t need it.
+Nudge marketing is used to influence consumers’ decisions towards specific options.
+It refers to deliberately manipulating our choices and stimulating purchases, also known as higher sales for their business.

 Biases Add to Our Bad Choices

 Biases often result in us spending more than we should, paying off slower or not at all.
-We need to better understand them to fight off the tendencies to act irrationally when it comes to money.
-We focused on just a few here, but we wrote about many potential biases we have when we invest or overspend.
+We need to understand them better to fight off the tendencies to act irrationally regarding money.
+We focused on just a few here, but we wrote about our many potential biases when we invest or overspend.

 Present Bias Allows To Favor Instant Gratification

 The present bias values the present when we are planning for the future.
-Present bias causes many of us to spend money on the latest new shiny object rather than save for retirement or paying off our monthly credit card balance fully.
+Present bias causes us to spend money on the latest shiny object rather than save for retirement or fully pay off our monthly credit card balance.
 As a result, we favor the present because we favor instant gratification.
 However, this bias comes at the expense of our financial discipline.
 Overspending leads to ramping up big bills on our credit cards we can’t pay off properly.

 Who Are The Beneficiaries Of Overspending?
 Credit Card Issuers

 Credit card companies are direct beneficiaries of our overspending habits.
-According to Mercator Advisory Corp, it costs about $250 to acquire each customer but retention is the long-term goal.
-To acquire customers, they may offer a host of features and special perks, including introductory offers as low as 0% APR, cashback, points, mileage, discounts on certain retailers, and dollars on dining, hotel, or other travel needs.
-Many of the perks are offered upfront and short-term or just part of the trial period.
+Mercator Advisory Corp costs about $250 to acquire each customer, but retention is the long-term goal.
+To acquire customers, they may offer a host of features and special perks, including introductory offers as low as 0% APR, cashback, points, mileage, discounts on specific retailers, and dollars on dining, hotel, or other travel needs.
+Many of the offered perks are upfront and short-term or just part of the trial period.
 Both the offers and the costs are difficult to understand.

 Teaser rates and rewards disproportionately hurt consumers with biases for instant gratification.
 We use our credit cards more freely than if we were paying with a finite amount of cash.
 A study by Theresa Kuchler and Michaela Pagel proved present-biased preferences contribute to households’ inability to reduce debt levels associated with credit card use.
 The higher the impatience of participants, the more likely they preferred to spend their paychecks rather than lower the debt paydown of the credit card balances.